-Part c.
-It is possible to implement fringe without label and jump, but not as elegantly as with them.
+Part d.
+It is possible to implement fringe without implicit or explicit continuations, but not as elegantly as with them.
 Without non-local exits, it would be necessary to treat differently the two different kinds of return values: the list of leaves returned in the regular case and the list of elements returned in the exceptional case.
 The code to handle these cases differently would make the definition of fringe harder to read and modify.

-Problem 5: Parameter Passing
+Problem 6: Parameter Passing